 We believe in the oneness of the Father and the Son, as explained by Jesus in John 17:21-23.
 We understand that Jesus and the Father are one because they share the same Spirit.
 Similarly, as a Church, we become one by all being filled with the same Spirit.
 Jesus completes this thought by saying, “I (Jesus) in them (believers).
 You (Father) in me (Jesus).”

 We acknowledge the creed of Deuteronomy 6:4, affirming that Yahweh is who God is, and Yahweh is one.
 We profess that God is both one being and one person—Yahweh.
 We also embrace the teaching that there is “one God and Father of all, who is above all, and through all, and in you all” (Ephesians 4:6).
+“For from him and through him and for him are all things.
+To him be the glory forever!
+Amen (Romans 11:36).

 We acknowledge that the knowledge of God is universal (Romans 1:19, 21, 28, 32; 2:15).
 God is invisible, incorporeal, without parts or body, and therefore free from all limitations or the need for creation.
 He is Spirit (John 4:24), and as a spirit, He does not possess flesh and bones (Luke 24:39).